-IndieWebCamp NYC 2019 is a two-day maker event for creating and/or improving your personal website.
-All levels welcome!
-One of several 2019 IndieWebCamps and the seventh IndieWebCamp in NYC!
+IndieWebCamp NYC 2019 was a two-day maker event for creating and/or improving your personal website and the seventh IndieWebCamp in NYC!

 The importance of owning your data is getting more awareness.
 Yet we need to build both the technical and societal systems to ensure a free and open web for the future.
 We invite computer engineers, hackers, activists, teachers, students and journalist to this two day event.